cvigo/tls_certs_script/README.md

 Simple script to generate a CA and some Server Certificates.

 - run `createCA.sh` to create the CA
-- run `createServerCerts.sh <expiration date> <files name without extensions>` as many times as yoy need
+- run `createServerCerts.sh <expiration date> <files name without extensions>` as many times as you need

 Delete all non-hidden files in `./certs` and `./ca` to start over